Frank O’Mara

 BIOGRAPHY

-Frank O’Mara won the World Indoor 3,000 metres title at the inaugural World Indoor Championships in Indianapolis in 1987, becoming world indoor champion on the same afternoon that his compatriot Marcus O’Sullivan won the 1,500 metres – an extraordinary double for Irish athletics on a single day.
+Frank O’Mara won two World Indoor 3,000 metres titles – at the inaugural World Indoor Championships in Indianapolis in 1987 and again at the 1991 World Indoor Championships in Seville – establishing himself as one of the most decorated Irish middle-distance runners of his generation.
+In Indianapolis, he and his compatriot Marcus O’Sullivan won their respective gold medals on the same afternoon, delivering an extraordinary double for Irish athletics in a single session.

 Team Ireland Number